SAML-Toolkits/php-saml/README.md

 ### SP setup ###

-The Onelogin's PHP Toolkit allows you to provide the settings info in 2 ways:
+The Onelogin's PHP Toolkit allows you to provide the settings info in two ways:

- * Use a settings.php file that we should locate at the base folder of the toolkit.
+ * Use a `settings.php` file that we should locate at the base folder of the toolkit.
  * Use an array with the setting data.

-In this demo we provide the data in the second way, using a setting array named
-$settingsInfo.
-This array users the settings_example.php included as a template to create the settings.php settings and store it in the demo1 folder.
+In this demo we provide the data in the second way, using a setting array named `$settingsInfo`.
+This array users the `settings_example.php` included as a template to create the `settings.php` settings and store it in the `demo1/` folder.
 Configure the SP part and later review the metadata of the IdP and complete the IdP info.

-If you check the code of the index.php file you will see that the settings.php file is loaded in order to get the $settingsInfo var to be used in order to initialize the Setting class.
+If you check the code of the index.php file you will see that the `settings.php` file is loaded in order to get the `$settingsInfo` var to be used in order to initialize the `Setting` class.

-Notice that in this demo, the setting.php file that could be defined at the base folder of the toolkit is ignored and the libs are loaded using the _toolkit_loader.php located at the base folder of the toolkit.
+Notice that in this demo, the `setting.php` file that could be defined at the base folder of the toolkit is ignored and the libs are loaded using the `_toolkit_loader.php` located at the base folder of the toolkit.

 ### IdP setup ###

-Once the SP is configured, the metadata of the SP is published at the metadata.php file.
+Once the SP is configured, the metadata of the SP is published at the `metadata.php` file.
 Configure the IdP based on that information.

 ### How it works ###

- 1. First time you access to index.php view, you can select to login and return to the same view or login and be redirected to the attrs.php view.
+ 1. First time you access to `index.php` view, you can select to login and return to the same view or login and be redirected to the `attrs.php` view.

  2. When you click:

-    2.1 in the first link, we access to (index.php?sso) an AuthNRequest is sent to the IdP, we authenticate at the IdP and then a Response is sent through the user's client to the SP, specifically the Assertion Consumer Service view: index.php?acs.
+    2.1 in the first link, we access to (`index.php?sso`) an `AuthNRequest` is sent to the IdP, we authenticate at the IdP and then a Response is sent through the user's client to the SP, specifically the Assertion Consumer Service view: `index.php?acs`.
-    Notice that a RelayState parameter is set to the url that initiated the process, the index.php view.
+    Notice that a `RelayState` parameter is set to the url that initiated the process, the `index.php` view.

-    2.2 in the second link we access to (attrs.php) have the same process described at 2.1 with the diference that as RelayState is set the attrs.php
+    2.2 in the second link we access to (`attrs.php`) have the same process described at 2.1 with the diference that as `RelayState` is set the `attrs.php`.

- 3. The SAML Response is processed in the ACS (index.php?acs), if the Response is not valid, the process stops here and a message is shown.
-Otherwise we are redirected to the RelayState view. a) index.php or b) attrs.php
+ 3. The SAML Response is processed in the ACS (`index.php?acs`), if the Response is not valid, the process stops here and a message is shown.
+Otherwise we are redirected to the RelayState view. a) `index.php` or b) `attrs.php`.

  4. We are logged in the app and the user attributes are showed.
     At this point, we can test the single log out functionality.

- 5. The single log out funcionality could be tested by 2 ways.
+ 5. The single log out funcionality could be tested by two ways.

     5.1 SLO Initiated by SP.
 Click on the "logout" link at the SP, after that a Logout Request is sent to the IdP, the session at the IdP is closed and replies through the client to the SP with a Logout Response (sent to the Single Logout Service endpoint).
-The SLS endpoint (index.php?sls)of the SP process the Logout Response and if is valid, close the user session of the local app.
+The SLS endpoint (`index.php?sls`) of the SP process the Logout Response and if is valid, close the user session of the local app.
 Notice that the SLO Workflow starts and ends at the SP.

     5.2 SLO Initiated by IdP.
-In this case, the action takes place on the IdP side, the logout process is initiated at the idP, sends a Logout Request to the SP (SLS endpoint, index.php?sls).
+In this case, the action takes place on the IdP side, the logout process is initiated at the idP, sends a Logout Request to the SP (SLS endpoint, `index.php?sls`).
 The SLS endpoint of the SP process the Logout Request and if is valid, close the session of the user at the local app and send a Logout Response to the IdP (to the SLS endpoint of the IdP).
 The IdP receives the Logout Response, process it and close the session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.

-Notice that all the SAML Requests and Responses are handled at a unique file, the index.php file and how GET paramters are used to know the action that must be done.
+Notice that all the SAML Requests and Responses are handled at a unique file, the `index.php` file and how `GET` paramters are used to know the action that must be done.